phase/minekraft/README.md

 This will be compatible with Minecraft, since we're making it in mostly the same way and using the same [packet system](http://wiki.vg).

-##TODO
+##Timeline
-This is the TODO List.
-It's also the order in which I'm going to do things.
+This is the Timeline/TODO List.
+It's the order in which I'm adding features.

+- [x] Project Started (1/4/15)

 #####Connections
 - [ ] Client-Server Connection